maudnals/demo-normalize/README.md

 # demo-normalize

 Normalize is a demo web app, that **translates artworks into a WebGL scene**.
-The scene's geomerty is always the same, but its features are influenced by the artwork displayed at its side.
+The scene's geomerty is always the same, but its features depend on the artwork displayed at its side.
-Hence all artworks are "normalized", reduced to a basic form.

 ## Demo:
 <p align="center">